 - Enterprise-grade core: Registration, content, and session management built for scale.

-- Hybrid-ready systems: Seamless in-person and virtual experiences without compromise.
+- Hybrid-ready systems: In-person and virtual experiences that hold up equally well.

 - Advanced engagement: Tools and analytics dashboards that produce executive-ready reporting.